Anand-Patel-95/game-dev-company-data-etl/README.md

 - You're a data scientist at a game development company

-- Your latest mobile game has two events you're interested in tracking: `buy a sword` & `join guild`
+- Your latest mobile game has atleast two events you're interested in tracking: `buy a sword` & `join guild`

 - Each has metadata characterstic of such events (i.e., sword type, guild name,